Ohio Environmental Council, March 30, 2021

 From our Great Lake to the mighty Ohio River—and the many lakes, ponds, and streams in between—Ohio’s plentiful water resources provide drinking water, recreation opportunities, and a strong economy for millions of people.
 Since OEC’s founding more than 50 years ago, supporters like you have been critical in our fight to protect and improve water quality for all Ohioans.

-Two years ago, OEC and our members played an important part in the launch of H2Ohio.
+OEC and our members played an important part in the launch of H2Ohio.
 This program is a comprehensive and science-based effort designed to improve Ohio’s water quality from source to tap.
 H2Ohio specifically focuses on reducing phosphorus, creating wetlands, addressing failing septic systems, and preventing lead contamination.
-What do each of these programs entail?
-Are there examples in your backyard?

 Each summer, we monitor reports of harmful algal blooms endangering waterways across the state in which we fish, boat, swim, and source our drinking water.
 Nutrient runoff from farms plays a key role in the development of toxic algae in the western Lake Erie basin and water bodies across Ohio.